 BVES monitors the FPI each day and then determines the proper operational focus from a reliability and fire prevention focus.
 Exact steps depend on the level of fire threat.
-As indicated in BVES Table 8-4 below, "Orange" and "Red" are considered elevated fire threat conditions that require the BVES system to be configured for fire prevention over reliability concerns.
+As indicated in BVES Table 8-4 below, "High" and "Very High" "Extreme" are considered elevated fire threat conditions that require the BVES system to be configured for fire prevention over reliability concerns.
+FPI values are explained in Section 6.2.2 Risk and Risk Components Calculation and Figure 6-10 FPI Value and Percentile Table.

-Each day the Wildfire Mitigation & Safety Engineer (or alternate in his absence) reviews the WFA-E fire risk (Fire Behavior Index) forecast for the current weather forecast using for the subtransmission and distribution systems and the FPI model.
+Each day the Wildfire Mitigation & Reliability Engineer (or alternate in his absence) reviews the WFA-E fire risk (Fire Behavior Index) forecast for the current weather forecast using for the subtransmission and distribution systems and the FPI model.
 The Wildfire Mitigation & Safety Engineer will send the forecasts (WFA-E fire risk) and FPI to designated Field Operations and Management staff (President, Energy Resource Manager, Utility Manager, Field Operations Supervisor, Utility Engineer & Wildfire Mitigation Supervisor, Electrical Distribution System Engineer, Customer Programs Specialist, Substation Technician, and other staff as designated by the Utility Manager.